jlangner87/break_a_leg/README.md

 ---

-### **_Description_**
+## **_Description_**

-#### This application connects community theater-goers to the cast and crew of the current production.
+### This application connects community theater-goers to the cast and crew of the current production.
 The theater creates information for each show (Title, production dates, length, and a cast/crew list) and a profile for each member of the show (volunteer photo, name, role, previous roles, and a short blurb from the volunteer).

-#### The home page will have a list of this seson's shows.
-The name and role will be displayed on the show page.
+### The home page will have a list of this seson's shows.
+The name and role of each volunteer will be displayed on the show's page.
 When a user clicks on the name, it will open up to a page that displays the rest of the profile information.

+### The two Mongoose components: Shows & Volunteers

+---

+## **Future Development Opportunity (Post MVP)**

-Under the display, there will be a field where users can enter their name and a short message to the volunteer.
+### Under the display of each volunteer's profile, there will be a compiled biography of every role they have had in any show for the theater using the app.
+Under that will be a field where users can enter their name and a short message to the volunteer.
 When they submit it, the message will be displayed on their profile.

-#### The two components: Shows & Volunteer

----

-## **Future Development Opportunity**

-### To be added during initial development.
+### The post, update, and delete page for shows and volunteers will be hidden behind an authentication wall, so that the general public cannot alter the data bases.

 ---